Employee Benefits

 Medical Benefits

-How do your benefits compare to other companies in Georgia?
+How do your benefits compare to other companies in Louisiana?

 Author:

-The Affordable Care Act (ACA) requires businesses with more than 50 employees in Georgia to provide health insurance to their workers.
-Since this may be accomplished in a variety of ways, we've divided it out according to small employers (1-50 people) and large employers (51+ people).
+The Affordable Care Act (ACA) requires employers with more than 50 employees to provide health insurance to their employees.
+This may be accomplished in a number of ways.
+As a result, we've divided out the medical benefits available to both small businesses (1-50 workers) and big businesses (51 or more).

 Small Employer Guide to Medical Benefits